 Healthcare Ransomware Attacks Become More Common and More Dangerous Worldwide

 Cyberattacks against hospitals, medical practices, research centers, drugmakers, and even ambulance companies have been a constant menace during the COVID-19 pandemic.
-Cybercrime against medical targets has been a steady and increasing problem, leading to disruptions in everything from patient care to the vaccine supply chain, but one attack type definitely rules the roost in healthcare: ransomware attacks.
+Cybercrime against medical targets has been a steady and increasing problem, but one attack type definitely rules the roost in healthcare: ransomware attacks.

 Ransomware Rocks Healthcare Targets